Publications & Presentations

 Justice, S. & Assaf, L.C.
 (2023, October 19-21).
 Make it move!: Arts & inquiry approaches to computational thinking in teacher profession learning [Conference presentation].
 Arts Education Research Institute 2023, Tucson, AZ, United States.

-This study developed a teacher professional learning program centered on computational thinking (CT).
+This paper describes a teacher professional learning program centered on computational thinking (CT).
 Arts and inquiry approaches framed CT as expressive meaning making.
 Participants included preK-to-2nd grade teachers (n=27) in public schools in Texas.
 This paper argues that arts and inquiry approaches can be effective for early elementary teacher professional learning even in STEM domains considered non-expressive.

 Keywords: teacher education; computational thinking; art; literacy